 - There are fewer color options than with other materials.

-- Solid-surface countertops is more affordable than natural stone and engineered quartz.
+- Solid-surface countertops are more affordable than natural stone and engineered quartz.

 - The appearance gives a good simulation of granite or quartz.